rafaelang/datalake/docs/data_migration/oms/README.md

 ## Preamble

-After implementing _pipeline_ for structuring and partitioning Checkout data, every new order you create is now saved in a first version ready for consumption / query in your Analytics account.
-However, we still had the need to retrieve all orders datas dated before implementing our _pipeline_.
-In this regard, this document describes how the Checkout historical data migration process took place and how we transformed this data to have the same format as that produced by _pipeline_ for datalake.
+Because OMS bucket replication was performed long after the (source) bucket began storing data, you must redeem all files saved in the source bucket that were prior to replication.
+In this regard, this document describes how the process of migrating of OMS historical data took place.

 ## Data Migration

-Checkout data is originally saved on an s3 bucket in Virginia region.
-The bucket in the Analytics account where we save transformed data is saved in Ohio region.
-So the problem we are trying to solve in this part is **copying data between buckets in different regions**.
+OMS data is saved on s3 bucket in the Virginia region.
+The Analytics bucket where we save migration data is in the Ohio region.
+So the problem we are trying to solve is **copying data between buckets in different regions between two different accounts**.

-For migration, we used EC2 service to provision **16 instances** of high capacity  (**type: m5.4xlarge, with 16 VCPus, 64 Mem**).
-Why 16 instances?
-We would copy 512 folders in total from the source bucket (216 checkoutOrder folders and 216 fulfillmentOrder, according to the bucket folder structure).
-We decided that each machine would be responsible for copying 32 folders, so 16 * 32 = 512.
-We reached to  number 32 after a few experiments, and we realized that one machine could copy 32 folders within one day, which we could tolerate.
+For migration, we used EC2 service to provision **X instances** of high capacity  (**type: m5.4xlarge, with 16 VCPus, 64 Mem**).
+Why 16 instances? # TODO

 ### Permissions